 The Group has significant investments in associated companies and joint ventures, which are accounted for under the equity method.
-As at 31 December 2022, investments in associated companies and joint ventures amounted to approximately HK\$289 billion.
+As at 31 December 2023, the carrying amounts of investments in associated companies and joint ventures amounted to approximately HK\$144 billion and HK\$156 billion respectively.

 Investments in associated companies and joint ventures are subject to impairment assessments when there is an indication of impairment.
 For those associated companies and joint ventures in which such indication exists, the Group performed impairment assessments.
-In carrying out the impairment assessments, significant judgements are required to estimate the recoverable amounts of the Group's investments in the associated companies and the joint ventures, taking into consideration the share of the associated companies' and the joint ventures' future cash flows and a number of other assumptions, including the growth rates to prepare the associated companies' and joint ventures' cash flow projections, and the discount rates to bring the future cash flows back to their present values.
+In carrying out the impairment assessments, significant judgements are required to estimate the recoverable amounts of the Group's investments in the associated companies and the joint ventures.

 We considered this is a key audit matter as significant judgements are involved in the impairment assessments.